amouro/drupalden_iwakuni_2023/section-1.md

   * Grid example (https://www.oist.jp/style-guide#grid-example)

 <!--
-We redefined the color scheme and use the new web component to the entire site.
+We redefined the color scheme and used new web components throughout the site.

-The megamenu provide user a better navigation map.
+The mega menu provides users with a better navigation map.

-Our media editor can manully select related content or let the system choose related content for them.
+Our media editor can manually select related content or let the system choose related content for them.

-We integrate Flickr to our site to allow user preview our photo albums here.
+We integrated Flickr into the site to allow users to preview our photo albums.

-For different campaign or special committees, we have microsite feature to let it manage their own content and display their logo
+For different campaigns or special committees, we have a microsite feature which allows them to manage their own content and display their own logo.

-Finally, we have the first style guide to showcase the components we designed for the website.
+Finally, we have also created a style guide to showcase the components we designed for the website.

 <b>Next slide >>>>></b>
 -->